My Most Common Client Happens to Be an Enneagram Two

 What helps:

-The biggest shift I see is when you stop trying to earn rest and just take it, not as a reward or when everything is finally handled, but simply as something you're allowed to have.
+The biggest shift I see is when my clients stop trying to earn rest and just take it.
+Not as a reward, not when everything is finally handled, but simply as something they're allowed to have.

-A lot of the work is getting back in touch with what you actually want.
+A lot of the work is getting back in touch with what they actually want.
 Not what would be helpful to others, but the real thing underneath.
-The yearning for more agency, more creativity, work that feels genuinely yours.
-You have extraordinary instincts, the practice is just turning them inward.
-What do you notice when you really check in with yourself?
+The yearning for more agency, more creativity, work that feels genuinely theirs.
+They have extraordinary instincts.
+The practice is just turning them inward.

 The slower work is separating worth from usefulness.
-The idea that you matter even when you're not doing anything for anyone.
-Most people don't believe that at first.
+The idea that they matter even when they're not doing anything for anyone.
+Most clients don't believe that at first.
 It takes a while.
 But it's the thing that changes everything when it lands.